resatarikan/SQL-tips-and-tricks/README.md

 -----
 ### Avoid ambiguity when naming calculated fields

-When creating a calculated field, you might be tempted to name it the same as an existing column, but this can lead to unexpected behaviour, such as a window function operating on the wrong field.
+When creating a calculated field, naming it the same as an existing column can lead to unexpected behaviour.

+Note [Snowflake's documentation](https://docs.snowflake.com/en/sql-reference/constructs/group-by) on the topic:

+*"If a GROUP BY clause contains a name that matches both a column name and an alias, then the GROUP BY clause uses the column name."*

+For example you might expect the following to return 2 rows but what's actually returned is 3 rows:

 ```SQL
 CREATE TABLE products (